Here are the main culprits, and explanations.

 Mis-use of the SPOT trackers - 4 hours; we have to treat every emergency call-out on the SPOT trackers as life and death.
 We drop everything in the Operations Room and clear the airwaves between Ulaanbaatar HQ and field teams until we have responded to the call-out, sometimes holding riders at urtuus and taking vets away from their posts.
 If we get to your location and you have a) moved, so we have to go looking for you, or b) just needed someone to talk to, you'll get a stiff penalty.
 Have a read of the emergency and non-emergency assistance section in this here handbook.

-Non-emergency assistance - 1 hour; see the dedicated section for the philosophy behind this one, but if you press your HELP button on the SPOT tracker, for example to summon help catching a horse or to get a bit of medical advice on your raw thigh/itchy arse/eye infection, you'll have to take a 1 hour penalty.
+Non-emergency assistance - 1 hour; see the dedicated section for the philosophy behind this one, but if you press your HELP button on the SPOT tracker, for example to summon help catching a horse, you'll have to take a 1 hour penalty.

 Vehicle carry-forward - 3 hours; there may be instances where a rider falls off and the horse disappears over the horizon, turning up 2 days later back with his mates, tack still on.
 We don't expect riders to track their horses for 2 days.
 If you hit the HELP button and we cannot get you back on the horse with a couple of hours' wrangling, we may be forced to transport you by vehicle to an urtuu where you can get a remount and ride on.

 If you go BACK towards the previous urtuu, you will not incur a time penalty, but if we carry your FORWARD to the next urtuu, you will have to take a 3 hour penalty.
-In effect you will not have ridden the full course, but elimination is too stiff a penalty in this case and the time penalty evens things up between those who ride every step (lucky things) and those that have a rougher ride.
+If you have a veterinary emergency between urtuus which means you cannot ride the rest of the leg for other reasons, we may scale this penalty back to just 1 hour.